How you manage an inbound lead affects their perception your business, investment comfort level, and whether or not they convert to a client.

 “Thank you so much for reaching out.
 I am incredibly excited at the opportunity to speak with you about your project.
 Unfortunately, I’m booked solid this week.
 Here’s a link to schedule a time to connect by phone next week that works best for you.”

-While restaurants deal with walk-ins, reservations, and happy hour guests, WordPress agencies deal with website inquiry form submissions, referrals, and cold-calls.
+While restaurants deal with walk-ins, reservations, and happy hour guests, freelancers deal with website inquiry form submissions, referrals, and cold-calls.
 As an agency, you need to have a plan in place to manage each type of lead.

 Let’s look at a few scenarios: